 Statistics for 2012-13 Freshmen Admission (0-6) Only:

 |Course Title||Semester Hours||Quarter Hours|

 |English - Intensive Writing Course||4||N/A|

 |Arts or Humanities Elective||4||N/A|

 |Organic Chemistry II with Lab||4||N/A|

 |Human Physiology I with Lab||4||N/A|

 |Physics with Lab||4||N/A|

-The PCAT exam is not required.
-Direct entry transfer applicants who meet the criteria above and who are accepted and matriculate into the P1 year of the program will join the program as graduate-entry students, and in accordance with graduate school standards, must maintain an overall GPA of 3.0 throughout the program
+Students meeting these three criteria should apply through PharmCAS application.
+A PCAT exam is required for direct-entry admission.
+Exam must have been taken no earlier than May of 2013.
+Direct-entry students who meet criteria above, and who are accepted and matriculate into the P1 year of the program, will join the program as post-graduate students, and in accordance with graduate standards, must maintain at least an overall GPA of 3.0 throughout the program.

-For students accepted into the 0-6 PharmD program, an interview is held during the sophomore year (the 2nd year of the pre-pharmacy program).
-Students must demonstrate, through a personal interview, good verbal and written communication skills, understanding of the pharmacy profession, and a commitment to patient care, based on criteria set by the Doctor of Pharmacy program.
-For more information, please see the Bouve College of Health Sciences student manual at the following link: http://www.northeastern.edu/bouve/undergrad/manual.html
+For students accepted via the 0-6 PharmD pathway, an interview is held during the sophomore year (the 2nd year of pre-pharmacy).
+Students must demonstrate, through a personal interview: good verbal and written communication skills; understanding of the profession of pharmacy; and a commitment to patient care; based on criteria set by the Doctor of Pharmacy program.